There are several ways you can get involved in the FAIRplus project.

 - Academic groups interested in FAIRification for their data collections.

 Each event will have 40-60 participants each in order to allow for ample interaction between event participants and FAIRplus participants.
 The timing of the events will be driven by the planned outputs of the project.
-The first event will be in December 2019 and will ensure that large industries and SMEs can feed in their requirements to project participants.
+The first event will ensure that large industries and SMEs can feed in their requirements to project participants.
 The other two events will provide hands-on access to the FAIR databases (where access restrictions allow) that have been implemented in the project.

 These events will complement the BYOD activities (see above) and we will aim to co-locate both events where possible.
 The goal of these activities is to prompt new collaborations between the public and private sectors and to ensure that the impact to industry from the FAIRplus project goes beyond the partners engaged formally in the project.